devkirkir/devkirkir/README.md

 ### Сaptions in titles:
 - JavaScript - projects using a vanilla JS
-- React.js - projects using a React.j
+- React.js - projects using a React.js
 - Layout - usual web-sites